 - 10.1 Applicants who are not offered a place and feel that the above criteria have not been applied can appeal.
-Appeals must be in writing to and addressed to The Principal and/or the Vice Principal Quality & Curriculumwithin 10 working days of the rejection.
-They will communicate their decision within 10 working days thereafter. - 10.2 All HE appeals against actions/decisions taken in accordance with this policy and the Partnership University's policy must be made be in writing and addressed to the Principal & Head of HE and Access within 7 working days of the decision.
+Appeals must be in writing to and addressed to The Principal within 10 working days of the rejection.
+They will communicate their decision within 10 working days thereafter. - 10.2 All HE appeals against actions/decisions taken in accordance with this policy and any Partnership University's policy must be made be in writing and addressed to the Principal & Head of HE and Access within 7 working days of the decision.